 Liposuction is often combined with this surgery.
 Most people don’t have sagging skin without some unwanted fat pockets, and that’s where liposuction can come in.
 Plus, patients frequently request to add liposuction of the flanks or hips on the back during their tummy tuck procedure.
 This improves the circumference of the waist.
 Plus, healing is simple, as the liposuction areas are contained in the same compression garments worn for your tuck recovery.

-Will a tummy tuck get rid of my stretch marks?
+Does A tummy tuck get rid of stretch marks?

 A tummy tuck can remove stretch marks if they occur in the skin that is trimmed.
 If they stretch beyond that area, your stretch marks will still be there after surgery, although they often become far less noticeable.